Loading...

 IID requirements can vary by county and judge.
 Always confirm your specific requirements with your court order or North Carolina DMV.

-North Carolina operates under a "Certified Provider" model, with the NCDMV certifying vendors authorized to lease, install, and monitor IIDs within the state.
+North Carolina has a "Certified Provider" model.
+The NCDMV certifies specific vendors authorized to lease, install, and monitor devices.
+You must contract with one of these approved vendors:

-It is critical to contract with one of the certified entities.
-A driver cannot purchase a device online from a third party and install it themselves; the chain of custody for data monitoring must be maintained by a certified vendor.
+North Carolina approves VENDORS who deploy approved systems.
+A driver cannot purchase a device online and install it themselves; the chain of custody for data monitoring must be maintained by a certified vendor.

 North Carolina requires ignition interlock devices in most DWI cases.
 Here's a breakdown by offense level.